-The key risks to the delivery of this Policy are outlined below.
-The pension fund committee members, with the assistance of the Pension Board and Officers, will monitor these and other key risks and consider how to respond to them.
+The key risks to the delivery of this policy are outlined below.
+The pension fund committee members, with the assistance of the pension board and officers, will monitor these and other key risks and consider how to respond to them.

-- Changes to the committee and/or pension board membership and/or officer's potentially diminishing knowledge and understanding. - Poor attendance and/or a lack of engagement at training and/or formal meetings by committee members, pension board members and/or other officers resulting in a poor standard of decision making, administration and/or monitoring.

-- Insufficient resources being available to deliver or arrange the required training. - The quality of advice or training provided not being of an acceptable standard.
+- Changes to the committee and/or pension board membership and/or officer's potentially diminishing knowledge and understanding. - Poor attendance and/or a lack of engagement at training and/or formal meetings by committee members, pension board members and/or other officers resulting in a poor standard of decision making, administration and/or monitoring. - Insufficient resources being available to deliver or arrange the required training. - The quality of advice or training provided not being of an acceptable standard. - Substitute members who may not have the same level of knowledge, skills and access to training as the main committee members.
+Substitute members should ideally have sufficient knowledge and skills to fulfil the role effectively and be provided with access to training as required.

-Success measures
+Success measures and reporting

 Knowledge gaps will be identified in annual assessment with success measured against the previous year and whether the knowledge gap has been fulfilled.
-A training log which records attendance at training throughout the year will also be kept.
+The training record will record attendance and when available training evaluation forms should be kept, and results analysed to evaluate the training undertaken.